Skip to main content

-January 3rd, 2023
+January 3, 2023

-The Director of Construction Management
+The VP of Construction & Development

 What it Takes: on any given day, it takes approximately 935 people with a wide array of skills and knowledge to make Big Sky Resort run.
 Together, these individuals form a complex, agile human machine that is constantly adjusting to changing conditions.
 This series chronicles “what it takes” to operate the resort through the eyes of some of these people.